 - Stress - physical (including excessive exercise) or psychological - including venepuncture.

-- This refers to prolactin of high molecular mass, mostly complexes of monomeric prolactin with immunoglobulins (prolactin auto-antibody complexes).
-These larger molecules have no bioactivity and a prolonged clearance rate similar to that of immunoglobulins.
+- This refers to prolactin of high molecular mass, mostly complexes of monomeric prolactin with immunoglobulins (prolactin autoantibody complexes).
+These larger molecules have low bioactivity and a prolonged clearance rate similar to that of immunoglobulins.
 Depending on the immunoassay used, macroprolactinaemia may account for 25% of laboratory documented hyperprolactinaemia.
 Consider this cause in an asymptomatic patient with hyperprolactinaemia and consult laboratory staff (see 'Investigations', below).

 - Pituitary tumours: